ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

    k _ { \mathrm { Lin } } \left( x , x ^ { \prime } \right) = \sigma^ { 2 } ( x - c )^T \left( x ^ { \prime } - c \right)

 The linear kernel, unlike other kernels, is a non-stationary covariance function, which means that it does not solely depend on :math:`x - x ^{ \prime }` .
 Thus by fixing the hyperparameters and moving the data, the model will yield different predictions.
-And :math:`c \in \mathbb{R}^d` determines the x-coordinate of the point that all the lines in the posterior go through.

 Our Choice
 +++++++++++++++

-Since our project is based on the Raissi's paper, so we also follow his choice of the kernel.
+Since our project is mainly based on the Raissi's paper, so we also follow his choice of the kernel.
 The reason has been stated in his 2017 paper:

    In particular, the squared exponential covariance function chosen above implies smooth approximations.
 More complex function classes can be accommodated by appropriately choosing kernels.
 For example, non-stationary kernels employing nonlinear warpings of the input space can be constructed to capture discontinuous response. ::

+We have used the pyGPs package to test the kernels written above and customized kernels (See our project on GitHub).
+It seems that the RBF kernels work for most functions at hand.